-Our ELL services reflect current knowledge with regard to effective practices.
+Our ELL services reflect current knowledge of effective practices.
 The program of courses is designed to help students acquire language skills that will enable them to be integrated successfully into regular, age-appropriate classes.
 Each English Language Learning student will be assessed and placed in appropriate classes to meet their individual needs.